 Interest on investments is assessed on a conservative basis.
-Interest income only makes up around 2 per cent of total revenue, so changes in this area will only marginally affect Council's LTFP.
-The net positive yields on cash investments along with a reduction in portfolio balance due to the funding of major capital works are factored into income with a return that is less than 1 per cent per annum.
+Interest income only makes up around 2% of total revenue so changes in this area will only marginally affect Council's LTFP.
+The net positive yields on cash investments along with a reduction in portfolio balance due to the funding of major capital works are factored into income with a return that is less than 3% per annum.